rameshagowda/rameshagowda.github.io/_posts/2025-03-22-kubernetes-advance.md

 ## Network Security with Cilium CNI (Container Networking Interface)

         - Cilium is lightweight, best performed CNI and is eBPF based that works directly with Linux Kernel to will eliminate sidecar and kube-proxy.
         - Cilium is best suited for Layer 3/4 and Layer 7 network policies.
-Other CNIs like Calico, AzureCNI only support Layer 3/4 policies. mTLS between pods with network policies handled differently.
+Other CNIs like Calico, AzureCNI only support Layer 3/4 policies.
         - Observabilty with Hubble with live monitoring of traffic - May not matured compare to istio or Prometheus/ Grafana based monitoring.
         - Cilium can also used as ServiceMesh for traffic routing.
-Istio may be still preferred for complex routing and multi-cluster routing.
+However, Istio is still preferred for rich features, complex and multi-cluster routing, secure pod-to-pod communication using mTLS.

 - Setup a separate Kind cluster with Cilium CNI.
 Lets understand the advantages of CNI by comparing network policies of CiliumCNI to default Kubernetes CNI (similar to Calico or AzureCNI).